 ‘What’s happened in the UK over the last 5-10 years is effectively the nationalisation of flood risk management.
 Nationalisation has reduced the ability for communities and regions to deal with politically contentious projects.’

-‘What we are now faced with is a situation where there is much less ability for democratically elected local authorities to make decisions on how money is spent on flood defence.
+‘What we are now faced with is a situation where there is much less ability for democratically elected local authorities to make decisions on how money is spent on ways to mitigate flood defence.
 It’s now taken nationally against a supposedly ‘objective’ scheme,’ he said.

 The purpose of science, then, had shifted from problem-solving and analysis, in ways that tend to give Science a perceived hegemony in the decision making process, to the practice of science as a means of making a political intervention, making Ryedale and its local community ‘heard’ and unsettling the established positions of institutions and professionals in the decision making process. (‘Doing flood risk science differently: an experiment in radical scientific method.’
 Transactions of the Institute of British Geographers.
 Vol. 36, Issue 1, January 2011.